TheTNTDemon/ChallangeZ/README.md

  - [ ] 3.
 Check for valid email with regex :x:
  - [ ] 4.
 Bubblesort algortithm :x:
  - [ ] 5.
 Check for valid dutch phone number with regex :x:
  - [ ] 6.
-Insert 2d array in a table in HTML :x:
+Insert 2d array in a table in HTML :hourglass_flowing_sand:
  - [ ] 7.
 Visualize Fibonacci sequence with p5 :x:
  - [ ] 8.
 Calculate and show the prime numbers below 100 :x:
  - [ ] 9.
 Switch 2 (number) variables without a 3rd one :hourglass_flowing_sand: